 “It was either I build this at my house or I build a company.” – Andrew Nehlig

-In this episode, we interview Andrew Nehlig, founder of Bada Bastu, a Nordic-style bathhouse located in the South Slope area of Asheville.
-Meaning “to take a sauna” in Swedish, Bada Bastu specializes in hot cold therapy through a unique sauna and cold plunge circuit.
+In this episode, we interview Andrew Nehlig, founder of Sauna House (formerly known as Bada Bastu), a Nordic-style bathhouse located in the South Slope area of Asheville.
+Sauna House specializes in hot cold therapy through a unique sauna and cold plunge circuit.

 So how did this all come to be?

 Over the years, he simply could not stop thinking about hot-cold treatment.
 “It was either I build this at my house or I build a company,” says Nehlig.
 He realized that he was on to something and that other people needed to experience the “relaxation high” he had felt.
-Thus, the idea for Bada Bastu was born.
+Thus, the idea for Sauna House was born.

 Here’s What You’ll Learn

-- How and why Andrew started Bada Bastu
+- How and why Andrew started Sauna House

 - How hot cold therapy works and why it is good for our health